-If you are have applied for a green card within the United States through the procedure known as "adjustment of status," you are likely, as the last step in your application process, to be called in for an interview by U.S. Citizenship and Immigration Services (USCIS).
+If you are have applied for lawful permanent residence (a green card) within the United States through the procedure known as "adjustment of status," you are likely, as the last step in your application process, to be called in for an interview by U.S. Citizenship and Immigration Services (USCIS).
 With proper preparation, this is not something to fear.

-The petitioning employer in a work-based application will not be required to attend the interview.
+The petitioning employer in a work-based application will not be required to attend the interview; only the immigrant.

 The officer will also ask to see the documents that you brought along, to verify their validity and make sure you are still eligible for the green card.
 If, for example, you were applying to immigrate as the unmarried son or daughter or a U.S. green card holder, and you stated that you recently got married, the officer would find you ineligible, and deny your application.
 A similar result might occur if you had recently been convicted of a crime.

-If you are applying based on marriage, both you and your spouse will need to attend, and the officer will ask questions about your how you met, your relationship, and your marriage.
+If you are applying based on marriage, the officer will also ask questions about your how you met, your relationship, and your marriage.
 For details, see What Happens at The Green Card Marriage Interview?

-Review the USCIS interview notice for a list of what it expects you to bring.
+Review the USCIS interview notice for a list of what it expects you to have with you.
 In addition to assembling everything on that list, make sure to bring along:

 You can have your attorney accompany you.
 (The attorney will file Form G-28 Notice of Appearance).

-If all goes well, you will be approved for permanent residence, and an "I-551" stamp placed in your passport.
-(You don't receive the green card that day -- it will come some weeks later, after you have gone through ADIT processing.)
+If all goes well, USCIS will approve you for permanent residence, and place an "I-551" stamp in your passport.
+You don't receive the green card that day; it will come some weeks later.